nsbuitrago/libparasail-sys/README.md

 # libparasail-sys

-This crate provides unsafe Rust bindings for [parasail](https://github.com/jeffdaily/parasail). libparasail-sys uses an autotools build for the C library and bindgen to generate Rust bindings.
+This crate provides unsafe Rust bindings for [parasail](https://github.com/jeffdaily/parasail). libparasail-sys builds the parasail C library and uses bindgen to generate Rust bindings.
 Safe bindings are planned and will be available in the future.

 Note that [parasail-sys](https://github.com/anp/parasail-sys) similarly provides unsafe Rust bindings, but has been archived since 2020.
-The goal of libparasail-sys is to provide an up to date set of bindings for parasail.
+The goal of libparasail-sys is to provide a more up-to-date set of bindings for parasail.

 ## Building

 The parasail C library is built using the preferred autools-based method.
 You will need a compatible toolchain for these steps.
+Note that you may have to run `autoreconf -fi` to generate the autotools files since the GitHub repositories do not include them.
 Assuming you have [cargo](https://doc.rust-lang.org/stable/cargo/) setup, you can build libparasail-sys to check that the bindings compile with `cargo build`.

 ## Testing